The blog serves as a guide to understanding Arnold’s split and the training methodologies that Arnold Schwarzenegger followed during his prime.

 Even while you could acquire some fat as well, a lean bulk will help you keep it to a minimum.

-Because the Arnold split necessitates four upper body training days per week, you may find that you gain more muscle growth in your upper body than in your bottom body.
+Because the Arnold performed focuses necessitates four upper body training days per week, you may find that you gain more muscle growth in your upper body than in your bottom body.

 However, if you keep up a substantial number of leg workouts, you’ll see excellent gains in leg size as well.